Chief Executive Leadership Award

 The awards are an opportunity for CASE to applaud and promote the work and contributions of our top educational executives.
 We invite nominations of chief executives whose contributions to their institutions and communities deserve exceptional notice and praise.

-The District's leadership will honor the recipients of the CASE V Chief Executive Leadership Award in December at the annual CASE District V Conference in Chicago, Illinois.
+The District's leadership will honor the recipients of the CASE V Chief Executive Leadership Award in December.

 Take a moment to review the award criteria herein and consider deserving nominees for this significant honor.
 Discuss the award with colleagues and with your trustees or governing board leaders.
 Nomination procedures are detailed herein.

 The CASE V Chief Executive Leadership Awards are presented annually as follows:

 - To the institution's chief executive officer to include a president, chancellor, headmaster, system head or chief executive of a separately accredited CASE District V member institution (executives who have retired during the past year may be considered for the award).